List of The Nanny characters: Valerie Toriello

 Valerie "Val" Toriello is the best friend of Fran, portrayed by Rachel Chagall.
 Val has been Fran's best friend since attending high school together in Flushing, Queens, New York.
 When the show began, Val had been working at the bridal shop with Fran.
-Val is of Italian descent.
+Val is of Italian descent and notes in at least one episode that she is Catholic.

-Val is often portrayed as a loser who still lives with her parents.
+Val is often portrayed as a loser who still lives with her parents and is often at home at night.
 People are genuinely surprised whenever she has a boyfriend.

 Val occasionally has moments of intelligence, but generally makes outright dimwitted remarks, much to the annoyance and worries of Fran.
 Her dim-wittedness often annoys The Sheffields, Niles, C.C., Sylvia and Yetta.
 When she and Val disagree, Fran at times uses Val's (lack of) intelligence as an insult.

 Like Fran, Val is unable to find success in love.
 However, near the end of the series, Val begins dating a pharmacist named Fred.
 She and Fred move to California along with the Sheffields.